deezitheviper/QuoteHut-MERN/README.md

 # QuoteHut - a full stack social platform where users can make and share picture qoutes

-The MERN stack version of my original build with React and Sanity(Private Repo)
+The MERN stack version of my original build with React and Sanity [QuoteSutra](https://github.com/deezitheviper/QuoteSutra--Sanity-Backend)

 ## Technologies